GLCNI/ETH-Solo-Validator-Addresses/README.md

 # ETH-Solo-Validator-Addresses

-**unique ETH addresses belonging to solo stakers**
+###  Ethereum addresses belonging to Solo Stakers

 **This is intended to identify addresses under control of solo stakers, for projects that wish to target solo stakers for incentives or onboard actors capable of supporting decentralised node operations**

+**Updated: Dencun network upgrade 2024/03/13**

 **Methodology**
+_This attempts to identify solo staker owned addresses, by combining all unique validator deposit addresses including RocketPool node operator (withdrawal) addresses, and removing identified centralised entities such as CEXs (ex: Coinbase, Kraken), and Staking as a Service/ Liquid staking providers (ex: Lido and Stakewise)_

 ETH2 Deposit Contract: `0x00000000219ab540356cbb839cbe05303d7705fa`

-This attempts to identify solo staker owned addresses, by combining all unique validator deposit addresses including RocketPool node operator (withdrawal) addresses, and removing identified centralised entities such as CEXs (ex: Coinbase, Kraken), and Staking as a Service/ Liquid staking providers (ex: Lido and Stakewise)
+All deposit transactions from normal Ethereum addresses to this contract, contract addresses excluded to get `Beacon-Chain-Depositors`, invalid deposits are filtered out.

+Entities: compiling a comprehensive list of identified entities from etherscan/Hildoby dataset to get `Entity-List`

+Solo Stakers: to get `solo-stakers-a` the known entity addresses are removed from the beacon chain depositors and `RocketPool-Node-Operators` addresses are added.

+**Additional information and resources**
-More details and information on some findings from this repository are expanded on here [Ethereum - How Many Solo Stakers?](https://mirror.xyz/0xf3bF9DDbA413825E5DdF92D15b09C2AbD8d190dd/CzCNFznCveDlKnlVaSU5-MzUtbn9gW0KlgPe5FVrQME)
+More details and information on some findings from this repository are expanded on here [Ethereum - How Many Solo Stakers?](https://mirror.xyz/0xf3bF9DDbA413825E5DdF92D15b09C2AbD8d190dd/CzCNFznCveDlKnlVaSU5-MzUtbn9gW0KlgPe5FVrQME) (2023-10-10)

-**Solo Stakers** are the [backbone of Ethereum](https://blog.rated.network/blog/solo-stakers) and its credible neutrality, Rated Network have researched this looking at a wide array of metrics related to validator performance estimating that around 6.5% of the network are solo stakers, where this is taking a different approach focusing on deposit addresses and aims to make details public.
+[**Rated Network**](https://www.rated.network/) [Solo Stakers are the backbone of Ethereum](https://blog.rated.network/blog/solo-stakers) (2023-05-24) and its credible neutrality, researched a wide array of metrics related to validator performance estimating that around 6.5% of the network are solo stakers (at time of writing).
+Rated have since released this data publicly which can be [found here.](https://github.com/rated-network/solo-stakers/tree/main)

+Differences in Method:  Rated uses a wide range of metrics related to validator performance and ml techniques.
+This uses a simplistic approach focusing on deposit addresses to the contract and filters out known entities which are easily identifiable, it has been public since inception and is easily reproducible.

 ## Solo-Stakers

-**Solo_Stakers_A**
+**Solo_Stakers_A** Potential Solo Staker Owned Addresses

-**17,065** Addresses that have made a valid Beacon Chain deposit, with identified entities removed.
+**18,835** Addresses that have made a valid Beacon Chain deposit, with identified entities removed.

-known large and easily identified entities are filtered out, however small pools/institutions not easily identified and /can’t be differentiated from potential solo-stakers
+known large and easily identified entities are filtered out, however small pools/institutions not easily identified and can’t be differentiated from potential solo-stakers.

-does not attempt to ‘join’ addresses, there are stakers that will use a single use deposit address for privacy concerns meaning multiple addresses can be under control of one
+does not attempt to ‘join’ addresses, there are stakers that will use a single use deposit address for privacy concerns meaning multiple addresses can be under control of one.

 _NOTE: this also includes RocketPool NO withdrawal addresses._

-**Solo_Stakers_B**
+**Solo_Stakers_B** High Confidence Solo Staker Owned Addresses

 Addresses that have made a valid Beacon Chain deposit and have also interacted with smart contracts, with identified entities removed.

 _from Rated: “**Solo stakers fund all (or some if in Rocketpool) of the stake through their own means**.
 This is usually via a generic wallet that is used for multiple purposes.”_

-**9,420** addresses with history of contract interaction/token transfers indicative of Ethereum users experienced in defi and general on chain activity, and not institutional/exchange owned addresses.
+**10,849** addresses with history of contract interaction/token transfers indicative of Ethereum users experienced in defi and general on chain activity, and not institutional/exchange owned addresses.

 Data can be queried from dune with the following:
 ```